Valium Withdrawals Symptoms and Valium for Alcohol Withdrawal

-Valium is often used as a replacement medication to assist in withdrawal from other benzodiazepines.
-Individuals with a physical dependence to some other benzodiazepine would be administered Valium instead of that benzodiazepine and then the physician would slowly taper down the dosage to allow the person to adjust accordingly.
+Valium is often used as a replacement medication to assist in the withdrawal from other benzodiazepines.
+Individuals with physical dependence on some other benzodiazepine would be administered Valium instead of that benzodiazepine and then the physician would slowly taper down the dosage to allow the person to adjust accordingly.

 Other medications that might be used include the following:

 - Selective serotonin reuptake inhibitors are antidepressant medications that have been shown to be useful in some instances in the withdrawal process from benzodiazepines and may be useful in addressing rebound anxiety.

 Melatonin is a hormone that can ease symptoms of anxiety and induce sleep in some cases and may also address tolerance and withdrawal symptoms.
 Anticonvulsant medications would be used in the event that an individual develops seizures.
 Some anticonvulsants also appear to be useful in addressing the overall symptoms experienced during withdrawal from Valium.

 The muscle relaxant baclofen (known by the brand names Kemstro, Gablofen, and Lioresal) has been demonstrated to reduce cravings for a number of different drugs of abuse, including benzodiazepines.
 Other specific medications for nausea, headache, and so forth can be added at a physician’s discretion.